xlwings/xlwings/docs/remote_interpreter.rst

 The xlwings JavaScript module can be configured in two ways:

-* Via argument in the ``runPython`` function
+* Via arguments in the ``runPython`` function
 * Via ``xlwings.conf`` sheet

 If both ways are configured, the function arguments are used.
-Using the ``xlwings.conf`` sheet has the advantages that you can (a) upgrade your xlwings script without having to adjust the code and (b) you can share your configuration with multiple scripts.
+Using the ``xlwings.conf`` sheet has the advantages that you can potentially (a) upgrade your xlwings script without having to adjust the code and (b) you can share your configuration with multiple scripts.
 Let's first see what the available settings are:

 * ``URL`` (required): This is the full URL of your function.
-In the above example of :ref:`Local Development`, this would be ``https://xxxx-xxxx-xx-xx-xxx-xxxx-xxxx-xxxx-xxx.ngrok.io/hello``, i.e., the ngrok URL **with the /hello endpoint appended**.
+In the above example under :ref:`Local Development`, this would be ``https://xxxx-xxxx-xx-xx-xxx-xxxx-xxxx-xxxx-xxx.ngrok.io/hello``, i.e., the ngrok URL **with the /hello endpoint appended**.
-* ``API_KEY`` (required): The API_KEY is a key that you set yourself on both the server (as ``XLWINGS_API_KEY`` environment var) and on the client (via ``API_KEY`` setting) to protect your functions from unauthorized access.
+* ``API_KEY`` (required): The ``API_KEY`` has to correspond to whatever you set the ``XLWINGS_API_KEY`` environment variable on your server and will protect your functions from unauthorized access.
 You should choose a strong random key, for example by running the following on a Terminal/Command Prompt: ``python -c "import secrets; print(secrets.token_hex(32))"``.
-It's good practice to keep your sensitive keys such as the ``API_KEY`` out of your source code (the JavaScript module), but putting in in the ``xlwings.conf`` sheet may only be marginally better.
+It's good practice to keep your sensitive keys such as the ``API_KEY`` out of your source code (the JavaScript module), but putting it in the ``xlwings.conf`` sheet may only be marginally better.
 Excel on the web, however, doesn't currently provide you with a better way of handling this.
 Google Sheets, on the other hand, allows you to work with `Properties Service <https://developers.google.com/apps-script/guides/properties>`_ to keep the ``API_KEY`` out of both the JavaScript code and the ``xlwings.conf`` sheet.

   .. note:: The API_KEY is chosen by you to protect your application and has nothing to do with the xlwings license key!

-* ``EXCLUDE`` (optional): By default, xlwings sends over the complete content of the whole workbook.
-If you have sheets with big amounts of data, this can make the calls slow.
-If your backend doesn't need the content of certain sheets, you can exclude the content from being sent over via the ``EXCLUDE`` setting.
+* ``EXCLUDE`` (optional): By default, xlwings sends over the complete content of the whole workbook to the server.
+If you have sheets with big amounts of data, this can make the calls slow or even prevent you from making the call.
+If your backend doesn't need the content of certain sheets, you can exclude them from being sent over via the ``EXCLUDE`` setting.
 Currently, you can only exclude entire sheets as comma-delimited string like so: ``Sheet1, Sheet2``.

 Examples for function arguments
 *******************************